 It has been developed as my personal ride with the addition of many amazing components such as; Shimano XTR Di2 with a Stages Cycling Power meter, a custom tuned PUSH Elevensix rear shock, FAST Suspension Charger Cartridge, OneUp oval chain ring, 9point8 Fall Line dropper post and NOBL TR38 race wheel set.
 This bike helped me through the 2016 Trans-Provence Adventure Stage Race in France and allowed me to ride with confidence everyday.

-The Downhill bike (retired in March 2018): I recently sold on my 2013 V-10.5 (I know!
+The Downhill bike (retired in March 2018): In early 2018 I sold on my 2013 V-10.5 (I know!
 How can anyone ride anything given they will be so limited by those 26″ wheels?!?!), this category of bike does see a lot of use and generally I would replace it after two years of use (my two years is 220-250 days of guiding).
 However a serious skiing injury prevented me from riding this very much and I am not spending enough time in the bike park to justify a downhill bike so it has got to good home with a good rider who will love it like I did.
 It has a great set of components such as a Shimano Saint drive train, DT Swiss/ ENVE DH wheels and BOS suspension.